insthync/vivox-integration/README.md

-# UnityMultiplayerARPG_Vivox
+# vivox-integration
-A Vivox integration example for MMORPG KIT project
+A Simple Vivox integration for any Unity game project